ProIntegritate/CrewComms/README.md

 It basically consists of one executable (Soundplayer.exe) and 9 wave files, each wave file corresponds to the button on the panel.

-**1,2,3
-4,5,6
-7,8,9**
+As seen on the picture below, I used no button controls in the program and instead used pictureboxes with a triggable event (.Onclick) to make it look better, a button control would have looked really ugly and had broken immersion.

 <img align="top" width="300" src="https://github.com/ProIntegritate/CrewComms/blob/main/SoundPlayer.png" />

-I used no button controls in the program and instead used pictureboxes with a triggable event (Onclick) to make it look better.

 The sounds included are: